imranhsayed/rest-api-endpoints/README.md

 ## Login Endpoint Demo :video_camera:

-When we access the end point on URI: `http://your-domain/wp-json/wp/v2/rae/user/login`, and we pass our username and password in the body using postman, we get:
+When we access the end point on URI: `http://your-domain/wp-json/wp/v2/rae/user/login`, and we pass our username and password in the body using postman, we get the following with a status code:
 * User Object on success
 * Error when fields are empty or incorrect credentials
 * Any other error.

 ![](login-endpoint-demo.gif)

 ## Getting Started :clipboard: